asadqureshi12/cardiometabolic-deterioration/README.md

 ## 20. Information Governance

-This project was designed with NHS deployment governance in mind.
 All data is Synthea-generated synthetic EHR — no real patient data was used or accessed at any stage.
+Full Caldicott eight-principle compliance table, DCB0129 hazard log, and DPIA scoping in `docs/technical_report.md`.

-**Caldicott Principles** — Only five scoring biomarkers are processed.
+- **Caldicott Principles** — Only five scoring biomarkers processed.
 No social, behavioural, or unnecessary demographic data.
 Minimum necessary access principle applied to system design.
-Full eight-principle compliance table in `docs/technical_report.md`.

-**DCB0129** — Clinical Risk Management in Health IT would apply to any real deployment.
-The non-compensatory aggregation design, explicit DATA_INSUFFICIENT flagging, and two-layer output architecture were each made with DCB0129 auditability in mind.
-Four design-stage hazards identified and controlled — documented in `docs/technical_report.md`.
+- **DCB0129** — Would apply to any real deployment.
+Non-compensatory aggregation, explicit DATA_INSUFFICIENT flagging, and two-layer output architecture were each designed with DCB0129 auditability in mind.
+Four design-stage hazards identified and controlled.

-**DPIA** — A Data Protection Impact Assessment under UK GDPR Article 35 would be required before real deployment.
+- **DPIA** — Required under UK GDPR Article 35 before real deployment.
 Not required for this synthetic data project.
+Legal basis, data minimisation, access controls, and patient notification obligations scoped in technical report.

 ---